"Mush, huskies, mush!" This family-run operation out of Canmore offers visitors a unique outdoor adventure. The ... More

 On our trip with Howling dog Tours my family and I felt that the dogs were not taken care of.
 They were skinny and smelt terrible.
 We were then loading into a sled with dirty blankets.
 They had 5 dogs puuling the 3 of us plus a guide.
 The dogs seemed to be struggling.

-Here's a truly Canadian experience!
-Snowy Owl offers sled dog tours led by competent guides and, of course, teams of
+Here's a truly Canadian experience—Snowy Owl offers sled dog tours led by competent guides and, of course, teams of hardy

-hardy husky dogs on rides in the Rocky Mountains.
-There are a variety of tours available, ranging from two ...
+Husky Dogs on rides in the Rocky Mountains.
+There are a variety of tours available, ranging from 2 hour ...

 There are four major ski resorts within one hour of this Canmore hotel, and three more within 30 minutes.
 Its